 "Just because I love you.
 You're already shaping up to be a great person."

 "Oh."
 Al mulled the compliment over for a moment before simpering.
 "Thanks.
 I love you too, Teddy."
-He bounced on his mattress that was dressed in werewolf-patterned sheets impatiently.
+He bounced on the werewolf-patterned sheets covering his mattress impatiently.
 "So, will you finish the story, please?"

 "Her parents were glad to see her home safe, and offered to pay the princes for rescuing her.
-The handsome prince was ready to accept until the secretly-pretty prince declined and said that he was happy to perform a service for such a fine lady.
-The handsome prince realised that refusing was the more honourable thing to do, and he did so as well."
+The handsome prince was ready to accept until the secretly-pretty prince declined and said he was happy to perform a service for such a fine lady.
+The handsome prince saw refusing was the more honorable thing, and he did so as well."

 Filled with curiosity, Al interrupted, "Does declined mean the same thing as refused?"

 "Am I using too many big words?
 I'm sorry."
-Teddy sheepishly ran a hand through his teal-coloured hair.
-Hugo frequently complained about not understanding Teddy's extensive vocabulary even though Teddy tried his best to tone it down when he was telling the younger children a yarn.
+Teddy sheepishly ran a hand through his teal hair.
+Hugo frequently complained about not understanding Teddy's extensive vocabulary even though Teddy tried his best to tone it down around younger children.

 "Nah, it's just the one word," Al honestly answered.
 "What's it mean?"

 Al committed this to memory.
-"So, the next time Granny Weasley asks me if I want any spinach, I could say 'I decline.'"
+"So, the next time Gran Weasley asks me if I want any spinach, I could say 'I decline.'"